 VC felt that we needed and independent chair.
 She was worried that the effectiveness of the Strategy may be compromised by having AP chairing, as he has so much to contribute.

-After various options were discussed
+After various options were discussed:

 It was agreed that GM and AP would co-chair the meetings and take it in turns, with AP chairing one meeting, GM the next etc. The first part of this meeting would be chaired by GM, she had to leave at some stage, and AP would chair the second part.
 GM’s office (Helen Loughnane) will cover all the necessary admin. required by the Strategy Group.
 DC would continue to cover the printing of any relevant documentation for the Meetings.